CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 How long is the Lemon Law on a used car?
 That answer depends on the warranty coverage.
 Where new motor vehicles come with the manufacturer’s warranty, that isn’t always the case with a used car.
 However, a Certified Pre-Owned vehicle will still have the manufacturer's original warranty attached, giving the driver rights to better legal options if something goes wrong.

-Car Warranty Coverage Requirements
+How Do Car Warranty Coverage Requirements Work?

 Additionally, there’s coverage if there’s an implied warranty, but not all states offer this provision.
 With an implied warranty, there’s an expectation that the car will operate normally, considering its age and mileage.
 No matter which type, any remaining warranties must be in place when the defect first begins.
+If the car was purchased from a private seller, it doesn’t have warranty coverage.
+These cars are considered as-is, and there’s no Lemon Law protection.

-Time Limits and Mileage Restrictions
+What Are the Time Limits and Mileage Restrictions?

 The consumer protection statutes with new cars allow for up to 18,000 miles or 18 months for the defect to be discovered, but that’s not the case with a used car.
 The time limit to discover the defect corresponds directly with the warranty on the vehicle.

 • Lemon law buyback: With a Lemon law buyback, the manufacturer or dealership takes the vehicle back and pays you a settlement.
 There may be fees deducted from the payout for mileage or usage, but a Lemon law buyback calculator can help you estimate the settlement.
-Just enter your purchase price, the number of payments made and other details to get started.
+Just enter your purchase price, the number of payments made, and other details to get started.

 • Replacement vehicle: There’s the option to swap the vehicle out for another.
-With used vehicles, this option seems to happen less frequently because it’s unlikely that the same model will be available among the dealer owned vehicles.
+With used vehicles, this option seems to happen less frequently because it’s unlikely that the same model will be available among the dealer-owned vehicles.

 • Cash settlement: The dealer may offer a cash and keep settlement, meaning you keep the vehicle with its defects.
 This car then becomes no longer eligible for claims in the future.